UsiFX/ThermodX-Source/README.md

 # ThermodX
 # 1.3 Beta Update is here!
+# This is beta program so that means its not the final version

+## Description
-ThermodX is an modded thermal engine for some specific devices and designed for better and optimal performance
+ThermodX is an modded thermal engine for some specific devices and designed for better and optimal performance by tweaking kernel

-what engines are already modded here? : sdm 720g, sdm 660, sdm 430

-whats inside this module? :
+## Supported Thermal engines:
+sdm 720g,
+sdm 660,
+sdm 430

+## Inside this module rather than modded thermals:
 Kernel tweaks & network tweaks till now

-This is beta program so that means its not the final version
+## Requirements
+- Magisk v19.0 or higher

+## Changelogs & Credits

+- Will be available in final release :D

+## Official Support
+- <a href="https://t.me/ThermodX">Official Telegram Channel</a>
+- <a href="https://t.me/Thermxocg">Official Telegram Chat</a>
+- <a href="https://t.me/imUsif12">Telegram Account</a>